My foil windsurfing journey started in 2017.

 That feeling!
 Cruising silently 85 cm above the water is just magic.
 I’m sure you have been dreaming of flying like a bird when you were a child.
 Now you can!
 This feeling is in many ways similar to snowboarding in deep powder snow, but it’s even easier as you are in the air.

-With lighter winds needed, your local lake can now become an ideal playground, even with gusty conditions.
+When only light winds are needed, your local lake can now become an ideal playground.
 When I was windsurfing, I used to drive at least one hour to get decent conditions on the seaside.

 Now I rediscovered my local spot, only 10 minutes drive from my home!